dianagudu/motley_cue/README.md

 rm /etc/nginx/sites-enabled/default
 ```

-For more details (or other Linux distributions), keep on reading.
+For more details about setting up the production instance, keep on reading.

 #### gunicorn